 Should you buy I bonds now?

-Because of the unique way the interest rates work on I bonds, if you buy one any time between now and November, you will lock in a full six months of 9.62% interest.
+Because of the unique way the interest rates work on I bonds, if you buy one any time between now and the end of April 2024, you will lock in a full six months of 5.27% interest.
 Guaranteed.
-Then, your interest will compound, be added to your bond’s principal value and then your rate will change to the new rate that’s announced in November.
+Then, your interest will compound, be added to your bond’s principal value and your rate will change to the new rate that’s announced in May 2024.

-For example, if you purchased an I bond any time in August, you’d receive an annualized rate of 9.62% for six months.
+So if you purchase an I bond any time in December, for example, you’d receive an annualized rate of 5.27% for a full six months.

-So if inflation is eating away at your savings (and you’re well aware of the withdrawal caveats mentioned above,) I bonds are looking like a pretty good deal right now.
+So if inflation is eating away at your savings (and you’re well aware of the withdrawal caveats mentioned above,) I bonds are still looking like a pretty good deal right now — even if the rate dropped from its all-time high.